 As a group, engineers earn some of the highest average starting salaries among those holding bachelor’s degrees.
 Engineers had 12 of the top 15 starting salaries for undergraduates (24 Jul 09 – www.cnn.com).

 Floodwaters, Cedar Rapids, IA - July 9, 2008 a

 Description - Environmental Engineering is broad in scope and draws on the disciplines of chemistry, ecology, geology, hydraulics, hydrology, microbiology, economics, and mathematics.
 Environmental Engineers develop the concepts, methodologies, and processes that protect human health and the natural environment.

 Who Should Study Environmental Engineering - Cadets interested in protection of human health, preservation of the environment, and the practice of engineering.

-The USMA Environmental Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The West Point Environmental Engineering Program is accredited by the Engineering Accreditation Commision of ABET, www.abet.org.

 Gilbertson, W.E., “Environmental Quality Goals and Challenges”, Proceedings of the Third National Environmental Engineering Education Conference, ed by P.W.
 Purdom, AAEE and AEEP, Drexel University, 1973.

 Jones, S. et al., An Initial Effort to Count Environmental Engineers in the USA, Environmental Engineering Science, 22(6), 2005.

 Mihelcic, J. Environmental Engineering is a Distinct Discipline, AEESP Newsletter, 42(2), 2008.